l1jer/woocommerce-stock-sync-pronto-api/README.md

 ### How often does the plugin fetch data from the API?

-The plugin is scheduled to fetch data from the API daily at 2 AM.
+The plugin is scheduled to fetch data from the API daily at 1 AM, except on weekends (Saturday and Sunday).

 ### How does the batch processing work?

-The plugin processes stock updates in batches, updating a specified number of products in each batch.
-This ensures that the server execution time limits are not exceeded.
-If the execution time limit is reached, the plugin schedules the next batch to continue processing.
+The plugin dynamically counts the total number of products and processes them in batches of 15 products each.
+This ensures that the server execution time limits are not exceeded while maintaining efficient processing.

 ### What happens if a product's stock quantity is negative?

 If a product's stock quantity is negative, the plugin updates the stock quantity to 0 to prevent negative stock levels in WooCommerce.

+### Can I manually trigger the sync process?

+Yes, a manual sync button is available on the Products listing page, allowing you to trigger the synchronization process immediately when needed.

 ## Changelog

+### 1.1.6
+* Replaced scheduled batch processing with dynamic product counting and batch processing
+* Added manual sync button to product listing page
+* Changed schedule to run once daily at 1 AM except on weekends (Saturday and Sunday)
+* Improved overall performance and reduced server load
+* Tested with PHP 8.2+, WordPress 6.7.2, and WooCommerce 9.6+

 ### 1.1.5
 * Ensured batch processes are not scheduled multiple times if they already exist.